Leng Vong Computer programmer

 ■Parents can claim and deduct tax credits as part of the "releve 24" provincial receipt for additional tax savings*

-■You may claim up to $1000 paid for camp fees per child*.
-The amount you would receives back comes out to approximately 15.5% in tax credits.
-On the provincial side, you can get back 26-60% (up to $4000 per child paid in camp fees back in tax credits depending on your family income.
+■You may claim up to $4000 paid for camp fees per child on the provincial side*.
+The amount you would receive back in tax credits is 26-60% depending on your family income.

 *for those who are 16 years and younger as of the beginning of the taxation year i.e. January 1st